🚚 How to migrate to Kirby Tips & tutorials

 panel: false

-If you use any of Kirby's PHP APIs in the frontend to modify pages, files, the site or users, you should set the permissions like above to control what a visitor can do in your frontend.
+However the model-based permissions are independent of this.
+If you use any of Kirby's PHP APIs in the site frontend to modify pages, files, the site, languages or users, you should set the permissions like above to control what a visitor can do in your frontend.
 You can also have multiple frontend user roles without access to the Panel but with different access rights to the PHP APIs.
-Our REST API follows the same rules.

 Specific permissions in page, file, user or site options